anglus/homework/README.md

 [...]
 ```

-This block of text (or "stanza") should be a little bit above the `upload_max_filesize` stanza.
-Type `CTRL-W` and then `uploads`  in `nano` if you need to find it.
+This block of text (or "stanza") should be two stanzas above the `upload_max_filesize` stanza.
 If you *don't* want to allow other people to upload files to your wiki, and you don't need to be able to upload images to your wiki from a remote computer, you can disable file uploads by inserting a semicolon before the line that reads `file_uploads = On`:

 ```
 [secondary_label /etc/php5/fpm/php.ini]